internetarchive/dweb-mirror/INSTALLATION-orangepizero.md

-# Installation instructions for dweb-mirror on ....
+# Installation instructions for dweb-mirror on Orange Pi Zero with Armbian Buster

-This is a working copy used to create or update the more platform specific installation documents, and covers a lot of platforms.
+This set of installation instructions are for dweb-mirror running on a Orange Pi Zero.

+IMPORTANT - THESE ARE PARTIAL INSTRUCTIONS - I"M STILL WORKING THROUGH THEM CONVERTING THE RASPBERRY PI ONESs

-If you are using any of the following scenarios then the following stripped down documents will be much easier to follow.
+If that's not what you are using then one of the following documents might be much easier to follow.

  * Mac OSX [INSTALLATION-osx.md](./INSTALLATION-osx.md)
  * Internet In A Box (IIAB) on Rasberry Pi [INSTALLATION-iiab-raspberrypi.md](./INSTALLATION-iiab-raspberrypi.md)
  * Raspberry Pi without IIAB [INSTALLATION-raspberrypi.md](./INSTALLATION-raspberrypi.md)
+ * Orange Pi without IIAB [INSTALLATION-orangepizero.md](./INSTALLATION-orangepizero.md)
  * Rachel on the 3+ [INSTALLATION-rachel.md](./INSTALLATION-rachel.md)
  * Rachel on the RPI [INSTALLATION-rachel-rpi.md](./INSTALLATION-rachel-rpi.md)
  * Mac OSX Developer [INSTALLATION-osx-dev.md](./INSTALLATION-osx-dev.md)
+ * Everything in one doc [INSTALLATION-work.md](./INSTALLATION-work.md)
  * TODO developer instructions on other platforms.

 If anything here doesn't work please email mitra@archive.org